Chart Color Schemes

 Infrastructure

-Scullin has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Scullin has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-No changes can influence an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as likely to impact the area.
-Key projects include Kippax Fair Expansion & Upgrade, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), and New Northside Hospital, with the following list detailing those most likely to be relevant.
+No projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include Kippax Fair Expansion & Upgrade, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), and New Northside Hospital.

 Professional plan users can use the search below to filter and access additional projects.